Sunday, December 4, 2011

 MyMiserys (aka Kim Cook)

 Personal Info: Kim lives in the Arizona desert with her husband, Nickolas Cook, and a pack of Pugs.
 She met Nick in 1997 in an old AOL Horror chat room and they married a year later on Halloween 1998.
 She has had a passion for horror novels since the tender age of 12, when she read The Exorcist (before it was made into a movie).
 Her favorite author, other than Nick, is Stephen King, and she truly considers herself his “Number One Fan”.
 She has been reading and collecting King’s books since “Carrie” was first published.
 When she is not reading, Kim bakes …and bakes and bakes.
 You can see pictures of her wonderful cakes on her MySpace page and Facebook.
 Each month Kim asks a featured author “13 Questions” so Black Glove readers can get to know a little about the person behind the books.

 Guilty pleasure?
 MeatLoaf...the man...not the entrée.

-Personal Info: Jason Shayer's 12-year-old mind frame has given more than a few people a reason to raise an eyebrow, most often his wife.
-When he’s not writing or reading, he’s teaching his three year old daughter and three week old son the finer points of zombie lore.
+Jason Shayer's 12-year-old mind frame has given more than a few people a reason to raise an eyebrow, most often his wife.
+When he’s not writing or reading, he’s teaching his kids the finer points of zombie lore.

 Contact info: email@example.com